IgniteUI/indigo-design-docfx/en/components/navbar.md

 ## Content Layout

 The Navbar content is split into a left area, consisting of a Left Action and a Title, and a right area with four adjacent icons for various actions.
-You can configure the Navbar layout by setting the Left Action or the Icons to the right to ~No Symbol in Sketch and through a smart layout it will adjust accordingly.
-In Adobe XD you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
+You can configure the Navbar layout by setting the Left Action or the Icons to the right to ~No Symbol in Sketch and thanks to the smart layout what is left will adjust automatically.
+In Adobe XD, the same can be achieved simply by deleting the unnecessary Components, and the layout will be adjusted automatically from the Stack.
+Furthermore, you may also insert additional Components from the Libraries panel in those areas unlike in Sketch, e.g. to show an Avatar at the far right.

 <img class="responsive-img" src="../images/navbar_left&right.png" srcset="../images/navbar_left&right@2x.png 2x" />
 <img class="responsive-img" src="../images/navbar_noright.png" srcset="../images/navbar_noright@2x.png 2x" />